AzureAD/microsoft-authentication-library-for-objc/docs/access_token-pop.md

    2.1	In the Token Request, the client sends an authorization grant, e.g., an authorization code or a refresh token, to the authorization server in order to obtain an access token (and potentially a refresh token).
 The client proves the possession of a private key belonging to some public key by first generating an asymmetric RSA key pair on the device.
 The client then sends an additional parameter "req_cnf" to the token endpoint which contains a thumbprint of the RSA public key the client would like to associate with the access token.
 Please refer to public key thumbprint computation spec here [https://tools.ietf.org/id/draft-ietf-oauth-pop-key-distribution-04.html]()

-   2.2	The AS binds (sender-constrains) the access token to the public key claimed by the client; that is, the access token cannot be used without proving possession of the respective private key.
+   2.2	The authorization server (AS) binds (sender-constrains) the access token to the public key claimed by the client; that is, the access token cannot be used without proving possession of the respective private key.
 This is signaled to the client by using the token_type value "pop" and by appending a "cnf" claim in the access token jwt containing a "kid" member identifying the public key.

-   2.3	If the client wants to use the access token, it has to prove possession of the private key by adding a header to the request that, again, contains a JWT signed with this private key (Signed Http Request).
+   2.3	If the client wants to use the access token, it has to prove possession of the private key by adding a header to the request that, again, contains a JWT signed with this private key (**Signed Http Request**).
 The JWT contains the endpoint URL and the request method.
 The resource server needs to receive information about which public key to check against.
 This information is either encoded directly into the access token, for JWT structured access tokens, or provided at the token introspection endpoint of the authorization server (request not shown).

    2.4	 The resource server refuses to serve the request if the signature check fails or the data in the JWT do not match, e.g., the request URI does not match the URI claim in the JWT.

+3. **Expiry time for Proof-of-Possession access tokens.**

+   By default, Bearer access tokens issued by AAD have a 1 hour validity.
+The validity of the Signed HTTP Request may be shorter, depending on the resource middleware configuration.

+   When a Signed Http Request (SHR) is created by the client, a timestamp (`ts`) claim is embedded in the JWT.
+The resource middleware will, upon receipt of the token, inspect its signature and timestamp to ensure integrity (anti-tamper protection) and validity (non-expiry).
+By default, the SAL middleware honors a 5 minute validity period meaning that once an SHR been signed by the client it may be used for 5 minutes before the resource will require a newly signed access token.

-3. **How does Client -> Resource Provider protocol change between Bearer and Pop access tokens**.
+4. **How does Client -> Resource Provider protocol change between Bearer and Pop access tokens**.

    In the bearer flow, when a client requests a resource from an RP, the client provides an **authorization header** containing the AT.